 Benefits to the Community

-“I’m thankful for everyone here and I’m relieved to get rid of that tree… I really am,” she said.
-Dorothy said she is also excited to watch her new trees grow.
+“I’m thankful for everyone here and I’m relieved to get rid of that tree. … I really am,” Collins said, adding that she is excited to watch her new trees grow.

-Dorothy will receive support from the Canopy Crew for the new trees as they get established and begin to grow.
+Collins will receive support from the Canopy Crew for the new trees as they get established and begin to grow.